 In addition to gathering evidence, you can consider seeking legal representation.
 A solicitor from our panel could assist with collecting all the appropriate and relevant evidence to support your case.
 They have experience handling claims similar to your own and could help you through the different stages of the claims process.

-For more information on whether you could work with a solicitor from our panel, get in touch using the number provided above.
+For more information on how does a finger injury at work claim work, or to see whether you could work with a solicitor from our panel, get in touch using the number provided above.

 If your fingers were trapped in a door at work, you could have sustained injuries such as: